 Image source, Getty ImagesImage caption,

-Nearly 800 kidnappings were recorded in Haiti this year before the end of October
+Nearly 800 kidnappings were recorded in Haiti between January and October this year

-Two people among a group of 17 US and Canadian missionaries kidnapped by an armed gang in Haiti last month have been released, aid officials say.
+Three people who were among a group of US and Canadian missionaries kidnapped by an armed gang in Haiti have been released, according to their organisation.

-Christian Aid Ministries said on Sunday that the two individuals were "safe, in good spirits, and being cared for".
+Christian Aid Ministries said the three were safe and seemed in good spirits.

-They were returning from a visit to an orphanage when the bus they were travelling in was seized by gang members on a main road in the town of Ganthier, east of the capital, Port-au-Prince.
+They were returning from the visit when the bus they were travelling in was seized by gang members on a main road in the town of Ganthier, east of the capital Port-au-Prince.

 The gang reported to be behind the kidnappings, which goes by the name of 400 Mazowo, later demanded a ransom of $1m (£740,000) for each of the 17 people being held.

-On Sunday, Christian Aid Ministries - a US-based organisation that supports Haitians largely through donations, and supplies shelter, food and clothing to children - released a statement saying it continued to "pray for the full resolution of this situation".
+Christian Aid Ministries - a US-based organisation that supports Haitians largely through donations, and supplies shelter, food and clothing to children - said: "We are thankful to God that three more hostages were released last night."

 Seizing vehicles and all of their occupants for ransom is one of the main activities that the 400 Mazowo uses to finance itself.